- Application Deadline:March 1

 - Design the products of the future

-- Create designs for consumer products, furniture, sports equipment, toys and cars
+- Create new consumer products, furniture, sports equipment, toys and vehicles

 - Study in a hands-on, project-based learning environment